By: Ousman F. M’Bai

 Just before FAR (Gambia) Ltd.’s contractual drilling commitments in The Gambia were due, FAR Ltd claimed financial difficulties, as it had done in Senegal.
 Fortunately, Petronas, a major Southeast Asian oil and gas company, agreed to farm-in, initially taking a 40% interest in the A2 and A5 block licenses, later revised to a 50% split.
 FAR Ltd was the operator under the licenses, despite lacking prior experience in the MSGBC basin.
 Petronas had the option to assume the role of operator, though the terms and conditions were never made public.

 To facilitate the deal, Petronas established a subsidiary in The Gambia, PC (Gambia) Ltd. Exploration and drilling activities were purportedly channelled through these two Gambian-registered subsidiaries in whose names the licence blocks were held.
 Board memberships and financial details of these companies have not been publicly disclosed.
-Notably, the government of The Gambia’s retained counsel for Energy, Oil, and Gas is the mother of the lawyer retained by FAR Ltd for FAR (Gambia) Ltd, and both practice from the same chambers.
+Notably, the lawyer retained by FAR Ltd for its subsidiary, FAR (Gambia) Ltd, shares chambers with their mother, a domestic PEP who has represented several parastatals and the country’s largest local authority.
+A former Attorney General, she also has family ties to high-ranking government positions, including a brother who served as Minister of the Interior and head of the Gambia Civil Service.

 Samo-1 FAR Ltd.’s first well in The Gambia